impierce/tauri-plugin-keystore/README.md

 This plugin is semantically versioned, but there are some caveats:

 - Versioning starts at `v2.0.0` to match the Tauri version it supports _(common practice for Tauri plugins)_.
-- Breaking changes are highly discouraged as they would make the plugin go out-of-sync with the Tauri major version.
+- Breaking changes should be avoided as they would make the plugin go out-of-sync with the Tauri major version.

 #### Conflicting release approaches

 The next version is determined by `semantic-release` which does [not recommend making commits during the release process](https://semantic-release.gitbook.io/semantic-release/support/faq#making-commits-during-the-release-process-adds-significant-complexity).
-For **npmjs.com** this is circumvented by `semantic-release` by pushing the version in the release metadata and not in the `version` field of the `package.json`.
+When publishing a new npm package to **npmjs.com** this is circumvented by `semantic-release` by pushing the version in the release metadata, so the `version` field in `package.json` is ignored.
 However, **crates.io** uses the `version` field from `Cargo.toml` to determine the version.
+There seems to be no easy way to replace the version number during the publish to **crates.io**.

 #### Solution

-This repository provides a workaround for this issue by using a semi-automated release process:
+This repository provides a workaround for this issue by using a **semi-automated** release process which decouples building a new release from pushing it to the package registries:

 1. Run the **release --dry-run** Action to let `semantic-release` determine the next version.
 Take note of the version it produces.